xcat2/xcat-core/xCAT-test/blackboxtest/README.md

 | service | `ok` `fail` `any` | `ok` |
 | `extract`, `noop` | `ok` `fail` `any` | `any` |

-A service step that waited for an answer and got none fails with no assertion.
+A step that waited for an answer and got none fails with no assertion.
+A DHCP step with `expect = none` fails when anything answers.

 ## Step types